Career Timeline of Tim Hardaway Jr.: Major Achievements and Milestones

 In 2013, Tim Hardaway Jr. signed a four-year, $6.1 million contract with the New York Knicks, which allowed him to participate in the 2013 NBA Summer League.

-On October 30, 2013, Tim Hardaway Jr. made his regular season debut for the Knicks against Milwaukee, scoring 5 points and providing 2 assists in 15 minutes.
+On October 30, 2013, Tim Hardaway Jr. made his regular season debut for the Knicks against the Milwaukee Bucks, scoring 5 points with 2 assists in 15 minutes.
+Also in 2013, he posted a career-high 21 points against the New Orleans Pelicans on December 1.

 2014: Rising Stars Challenge and Career High

-In 2014, Tim Hardaway Jr. was named a Rising Stars Challenge participant and achieved a career-high of 29 points against the Cleveland Cavaliers on January 30.
-He also finished fifth in NBA Rookie of the Year Award balloting and was selected for the NBA All-Rookie Team.
+In 2014, Tim Hardaway Jr. was named a Rising Stars Challenge participant during the NBA All-Star Game weekend.
+On January 30, 2014, he also achieved a career high with 29 points against the Cleveland Cavaliers and finished fifth in the NBA Rookie of the Year Award balloting.

 January 24, 2015: Season-High Performance

-On January 24, 2015, Tim Hardaway Jr. recorded a season-high 25 points, along with 6 rebounds and 5 assists, in a game against the Charlotte Hornets.
+On January 24, 2015, Tim Hardaway Jr. scored a season-high 25 points, along with 6 rebounds and 5 assists, in a game against the Charlotte Hornets.

-On June 25, 2015, Tim Hardaway Jr. was traded to the Atlanta Hawks in exchange for the draft rights to Jerian Grant.
+On June 25, 2015, Tim Hardaway Jr. was traded to the Atlanta Hawks from the Knicks in exchange for the draft rights to Jerian Grant.

 December 3, 2015: Assignment to Canton Charge